-Provides 30 clock hours of experience; 15 hours in an early childhood setting and 15 hours in a kindergarten setting.
-Teacher candidates will experience a variety of early childhood facilities and apply developmentally appropriate practices for young children.
+Thirty clock hours of experience at the early childhood level (birth through grade 3).
+Teacher candidates will experience a variety of early childhood facilities and apply developmentally appropriate practices for early childhood.
 Lab fee \$12.
 Concurrent enrollment in EDU 2232 or EDU 2332 is required.
 Prerequisite: 2.50 GPA.